 The filter box lists all the available attributes and values.
 You can add as many custom attributes into a filter as you like, on average our customers add a maximum of three attributes in a view.

 Zuko helps you uncover issues in your forms.
-Issues are often related to groupings of users; for example, you may have an issue with your form UX on iOS devices within the Safari browser, or your users may be slowed down on Chrome because of autofill issues on Android.
-Custom attributes help you isolate segments of users that have issues.
+Issues are often related to groupings of visitors; for example, you may have an issue with your form UX on iOS devices within the Safari browser, or your visitors may be slowed down on Chrome because of autofill issues on Android.
+Custom attributes help you isolate segments of visitors that have issues.

 In the Zuko Form Aggregate report you can see overall form metrics for specific custom attributes:

-In Session Explorer you can see how abandoned sessions playout for your chosen custom attributes – users coming from different sources can behave very differently.
+In Session Explorer you can see how abandoned sessions playout for your chosen custom attributes – visitors coming from different sources can behave very differently.

 Finally in Segment Comparison you can compare segments side by side – with an interactive graph at the top that highlights key metrics, and a table below that breaks down behavioural data.
 This is a powerful way to find optimisation opportunities in your online forms, as it will show you the weakest customer segments.
 You can then go on to the main Form Aggregate and Field Aggregate reports to find out what causes that segment to suffer.